Teach Yourself Bagpipes by Lindsay Davidsonbringing quality 'piping instruction to you for free

 About this project.....

-The ‘E-School of Piping’, or ‘Teach Yourself Bagpipes’ has been set up by Pipe Major Lindsay Davidson BMus(Hons), Dip.Mus.Ed., PGCE, MA(Ed), PhD - an experienced pipe major and former director of a school of piping and drumming in Scotland.
+‘Teach Yourself Bagpipes’ was set up in 2003 by Pipe Major Lindsay Davidson BMus(Hons), Dip.Mus.Ed., PGCE, MA(Ed), PhD - an experienced pipe major and former director of a school of piping and drumming in Scotland.
 The Davidson School of Piping had affiliates in USA and Australia prior to Lindsay closing down to go and live in Poland, where his wife, Irena, is from.
 Despite the name, the Davidson School of Piping was not Lindsay’s own idea – it was thought of by Richard Kean and Andrew Sutherland in Edinburgh, from the Stockbridge and Barnton Pipe Bands respectively.
-The idea was to create the Edinburgh School of Piping, but in the final days running up to the foundation of the school, Andrew discovered that someone else had beaten the team to it and set up such a business.
+The idea was to create the Edinburgh School of Piping, but in the final days running up to the foundation of the school, Andrew discovered that someone else had beaten the team to it and set up such a school.
 Such is life….

 At its maximum The Davidson School of Piping had over 200 students and 6 teachers – two full time and the rest part-time.
 However, times move on and the team eventually found itself scattered around the world, mostly doing the same thing.
 When Lindsay decided it was time for him to move on and try the next adventure in life, it was decided to close down the operations and leave a number of pipe bands in its place.
 This was successfully accomplished in just over a year of change.